Thought2Text: Text Generation from EEG Signal using Large Language Models (LLMs): Dataset and the need for Visual Stimuli

-This leads us to favor datasets where EEG signals are recorded in response to visual stimuli rather than textual input.
-For \textit{(a)}, visual stimuli provide several advantages: by relying on images, it circumvents the complexities of language processing and also elicits brain responses to salient image features, making them more suited for capturing neural activity in a language-agnostic manner.
-For \textit{(b)}, generating text from visual stimuli-evoked EEG remains challenging, as most EEG datasets collected with visual stimuli (e.g., \textit{CVPR2017} dataset \cite{palazzo2020decoding}, MOABB \cite{Jayaram_2018}, MindBigData \cite{vivancos2022mindbigdata}) lack an associated text component, which is essential for evaluating whether the generated text from EEG signals accurately captures the perceived salient features of the images.
-To address this, robust image captioning tools like GPT-4 Omni \cite{achiam2023gpt} can be employed to generate captions for the visual stimuli, thereby creating a trimodal dataset with $<eeg,~text,~image>$ pairs.
-The text generation can further be guided by specifying a prompt or instruction to tailor the output to a particular language or context.
+This leads us to experiment with datasets where EEG signals are recorded in response to visual stimuli rather than textual input.
+For \textit{(a)}, visual stimuli provide several advantages: By relying on images, it circumvents the complexities of language processing and also elicits brain responses to salient image features, making them more suited to capture neural activity in a language-agnostic manner.
+For \textit{(b)}, generating text from visual stimuli-evoked EEG remains challenging, as most EEG datasets collected with visual stimuli (e.g., \textit{CVPR2017} dataset \cite{spampinato2017deep}, \textit{MOABB} \cite{Jayaram_2018}, \textit{MindBigData} \cite{vivancos2022mindbigdata}) lack an associated text component, which is essential for evaluating whether the generated text from EEG signals accurately captures the perceived salient features of the images.
+To address this, robust image captioning tools such as GPT-4 Omni \cite{achiam2023gpt} can be employed to generate captions that effectively capture the salient imformation of visual stimuli, thus creating a tri-modal dataset with $<eeg,~text,~image>$ tuples.
+Text generation can further be guided by specifying a prompt or instruction to tailor the output to a particular language or context.
 This approach enriches the dataset and provides a more comprehensive foundation for thought-to-text research.